These phrases are thrown around interchangeably, but are they actually the same?

 Maybe you’re a student.
 Studying is rough, man!
 Why not use food to break up the boring read and subconsciously procrastinate this daunting assignment?

-Maybe you’re working from home (as many people are since the pandemic started).
+Maybe you’re working from home.
 You’re not hungry, you’re not stressed, you’re just tired of staring at a screen.
 Food seems like a good reason to get up from your desk.

 At the end of the day, these three types of eating are technically different though the approaches to them are similar.

 Oh, and remember, stress eating is normal.
 We all do it.
-This program is to help you overcome the mental blocks that come with stress eating, treat yourself with grace and love, and have a contingency plan for when you get off track!
+Both the challenge and the DFG program were specifically created to help you overcome the mental blocks that come with stress eating, treat yourself with grace and love, and have a contingency plan for when you get off track!